Skip to main content

 • Character Limits: UTM codes have character limitations.
 Ensure your UTM_ID remains concise to avoid exceeding URL length restrictions.

-Maintaining Consistency is Key
+Maintaining Consistency Is the Key

 Developing a clear and consistent naming convention for your UTM_IDs is crucial for effective data organisation and analysis.
 Here are some tips: